What is the Limitation of Financial Accounting?

 # 9 – Audit Concerns

-- There are various business entities working on a small and medium level.
-Considering the level of operations of such businesses and in order to avoid unnecessary hardships to them, the audit is not mandatory, provided they fall under the specified category.
+- Various business entities are working on a small and medium level considering the level of operations of such businesses, and avoiding unnecessary hardships, the audit is not mandatory, provided they fall under the specified category.

 - This small and medium business, however, does have to prepare financial statements but are simply not required to be audited.